sagemath/trac_to_gh/Issue 1444.md

 # Issue 1444: [with patch] some serious hard-coding issues that break all binary installs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1444

 Original creator: was